Online Inquiry Form

 For new and returning students

-Important Note: Completion of the B.S.
-Social Work program, the M.A. program in Counseling Psychology, and/or the Psy.D. program does not automatically qualify students for certification or licensure in their state, as each state has its own unique standards and requirements.
+Important Note: Completion of the B.S. with a major in Social Work; the Master of Arts with a major in Clinical Mental Health Counseling; and/or the Psy.D. program does not automatically qualify students for certification or licensure in their state, as each state has its own unique standards and requirements.
 Prospective students should consult the appropriate state and/ or national regulatory agency regarding requirements and processes.

 Learn more here